WebOrigami/docs/src/content/framework/intro5.md

 <span class="tutorialStep"></span> Navigate to `index.html` to see "Hello, <strong>world</strong>!".

 Each time you ask for `index.html`, Graph Origami evaluates the corresponding formula that invokes `greet`.
-(If you're running this tutorial locally, you can verify this by setting a breakpoint within the `greet` function, then visiting `index.html`.)

 Since the `greet` function is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Graph Origami will `await` the result before serving it to the browser.
 With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.